The Odessa File: Film adaptation and SS Captain Eduard Roschmann

 The film adaptation The Odessa File was released in 1974 starring Jon Voight and Maximilian Schell.
 It was directed by Ronald Neame with a score by Andrew Lloyd Webber.
 It is based rather loosely on the book, but it brought about the exposure of the real-life "Butcher of Riga", Eduard Roschmann.
-After the film was released to the public, he was arrested by the Argentinian police, skipped bail, and fled to Asunción, Paraguay, where he died on 10 August 1977.
+After the film was released to the public, he was arrested by the Argentine police, skipped bail, and fled to Asunción, Paraguay, where he died on 10 August 1977.

 Real life SS members in the novel

 In The Odessa File the head of ODESSA is given as SS General Richard Glücks, who is determined to destroy the State of Israel nearly two decades after the end of World War II, while the head of ODESSA in Germany is a former SS Officer called the "Werwolf", who is implied to be SS General Hans-Adolf Prützmann.
 (If the real Glücks had still been alive, he would have been 74 years old and Prützmann would have been 62 in 1963.
-The part of Glücks in the 1974 movie was played by Hannes Messemer).
+The part of Glücks in the 1974 movie was played by Hannes Messemer.)

+Reception

+Reviewing the novel on its initial release, The Guardian wrote that "in Forsyth's hands the 'documentary thriller' had assumed its most sophisticated form".
+Other reviews noted that the book, although set in 1963, was timely on account of then-current events in the Middle East.